 MANDATORY REQUIREMENTS TO FLY THE MASS ARRIVAL

-The two absolute requirements for a pilot to fly the mass arrival are:
+The three absolute requirements a pilot must meet to fly the mass arrival are:

-2. To participate in the flight brief prior to our departure from KUNU to KOSH. *
+3. To participate in the preflight brief prior to our departure from KUNU to KOSH.*

 * No exceptions.

-, starting sharply at 12:00 Noon CDT, in the main hangar of Wisconsin Aviation at Dodge County Airport in Juneau, Wisconsin.
-Pilot check-in on the day of the arrival ends at 11:00 AM CDT (UTC-5).
-In order to participate in the mass arrival flight, a pilot must be on the ground at Juneau by this time.
+starting sharply at 12:00 Noon CDT, in the main hangar of Wisconsin Aviation at Dodge County Airport in Juneau, Wisconsin.
+In order to participate in the final preflight for the mass arrival flight, a pilot must be on the ground at Juneau by 11:00 AM CDT (UTC-5).

 The "textbook" of our formation flight training clinics is the slide presentation by Rodney Swanson, our Director of Training and Operations.
 We encourage every participating pilot to review this presentation prior to attending the clinic.
 Rodney or the designated lead pilot of the clinic will go over it in detail during the formation training clinic.
-You can find Rodney's presentation on this page.
+You can find Rodney's presentation in the next section on this page.

-We have also provided on this page a link to The T-34 Association Formation Manual and several links to the manuals of other organizations.
-These are provided as references for participating pilots wishing to expand on their theoretical knowledge of formation flight.
+We have also provided a link to The T-34 Association Formation Manual and several links to the manuals of other organizations.
+These are provided as reference for participating pilots wishing to expand on their theoretical knowledge of formation flight.